rust-lang/rfcs/text/3371-cargo-target-directories.md

 2. How do we communicate on said default values ?
 3. This would probably break backward compatibility and lots of tools ?
 We could heavily advertise the option in the Rust book and Cargo's documentation but making it the default is probably not something we will be able (or even willing) to do any time soon.

-I see `CARGO_TARGET_DIRECTORIES` as `cargo`-specific `XDG_CACHE_DIR` variable: if unset, using a local `target/` is what *all* of the Web has documented for years, it's what people expect, it's what tools expect, it makes it easy to reorganize Rust projects by just moving them around in directories, ...
+I see `CARGO_TARGET_BASE_DIR` as `cargo`-specific `XDG_CACHE_DIR` variable: if unset, using a local `target/` is what *all* of the Web has documented for years, it's what people expect, it's what tools expect, it makes it easy to reorganize Rust projects by just moving them around in directories, ...

-`CARGO_TARGET_DIRECTORIES` is more intended for CI, peoples with specific setups or people wanting to dive just a little deeper in their directory management, but just like `npm` puts `.node_modules/` in the project's workspace directory by default, I think `cargo` should also keep this as the default behaviour.
+`CARGO_TARGET_BASE_DIR` is more intended for CI, peoples with specific setups or people wanting to dive just a little deeper in their directory management, but just like `npm` puts `.node_modules/` in the project's workspace directory by default, I think `cargo` should also keep this as the default behaviour.

 ### We really want to do this, how do we do it ?